ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

-If the peer file being looked up has a find secret then find secret proof is not optional and must validate.
+If the peer URI looked up contains a find secret proof then the find secret proof must validate.
 The nonce value can be the same within the same request.
-The server need not prove the nonce is unique for this particular request even though the nonce is used in the calculation but the expiry time must be validated.
+The server need not prove the nonce is unique for this particular request even though the nonce is used in the calculation but the expiry window must be validated.

+If the peer URI looked up does not contain a find secret proof then the peer file will be returned without section "B" of the public peer file.
+This allows an incomplete public peer file to be returned for the sake of validation of peer URI signatures without the ability to contact the originating user via a finder.

 If none of the lookups can be filled an error is returned.
 If some of the lookups can be filled then only the peer information that validate properly are returned in the same order they were requested.